 Running Universal 5K — May 11, 2019 — Have you ever wished you could run down the streets where movies such as "Back to the Future," "King Kong," "How the Grinch Stole Christmas," "War of the Worlds" and so many more were filmed?
 Get your running shoes laced up, because Universal Studios is opening up the gates for the first Running Universal 5K event, featuring Illumination’s Minions.
 The event kicks off May 11, 2019, with a 6 a.m. race time.
 You’ll rush through the front gates into the Upper Lot and make your way to the Backlot, racing through iconic movie sets.
 Finish at the 5 Towers on Universal CityWalk and find yourself surrounded by a party with live music, food and beverages (included!) and plenty of post-race swag (like collectible Minion pins and more).
 Runners must be at least 5 years old on race day — no strollers or baby carriers allowed — but you can wear costumes that fit specific guidelines.
 Register in advance.

-Jurassic World – The Ride — opening in summer 2019, date TBD, in the Lower Lot location that used to be Jurassic Park — gee, things evolve rapidly these days.
-This next generation ride will be part expedition, part water ride and will include new dinosaurs from the films.
-My heart is already pounding just thinking of the dinosaurs that are expected to be even more terrifying than before!
+Jurassic World – The Ride — now open — This Lower Lot ride used to be Jurassic Park — gee, things evolve rapidly these days.
+This next generation ride is part expedition, part water ride and will include new dinosaurs from the films.
+My heart is already pounding just thinking of the dinosaurs that are even more terrifying than before!

-Also in that lower lot area adjacent to the ride, Blue, the beloved but also terrifying Velociraptor you can meet during “Raptor Encounter,” will be getting a new area in which to eat — oops, I mean greet! — guests.
+Also in that Lower Lot area adjacent to the ride, Blue, the beloved but also terrifying Velociraptor you can meet during “Raptor Encounter,” has gotten a new area in which to eat — oops, I mean greet! — guests.
 (Seriously, have you met her?
 She’s terrifying!)
+You can also meet a much gentler baby raptor named Tango and a triceratops named Juliet.
 Also, for tadpoles of all ages, a new interactive “Dino Play” area will add some educational components that will allow kids to excavate dinosaur fossils.

 What’s Coming to Disneyland and Universal in 2020 and Beyond